ChrisZie/HugoSymphony/content/_index.md

     data: 80%
     bar: 2
     question2: of vistors to your website will just leave if your website is not secure or takes longer than 3 seconds to load?
-    answer: 'A beautiful and accessible website is the difference between whether you are remembered or forgotten.
+    answer: 'Beautiful, fast, and secure websites guarantee that you are not forgotten.
-    <br>We design and deploy blazingly fast and secure websites that
+    <br>We design websites that optimize user experience,
-    increase your ranking on Google and drastically increase volunteer and donor engagement.'
+    increasing your ranking on Google, and vastly growing your number of visitors, donors, and volunteers.'

   - name: Digital Marketing
     icon: "images/responsive.svg"